InnovatiffPL/VoicePal/README.md

 # VoicePal - Meeting Follow-up Assistant

-VoicePal is a production-ready tool for audio meeting recording, automatic transcription, and follow-up analysis designed for teams, consultants, and business experts.
-The system enables easy audio upload, instant transcript and summary generation, and secure, scalable data management.
+VoicePal is a production-ready solution for audio meeting recording, automatic transcription, and follow-up analysis.
+It is designed for business teams, consultants, and professionals who require secure, scalable meeting documentation.

-## Features:
+## Features

-> Audio Upload: Supports MP3, WAV, M4A files up to 25MB, with file validation and security filtering.
+- Audio Upload: Supports MP3, WAV, and M4A files up to 25MB, with validation and security filtering.

-> Automated Transcription & Analysis: Generates meeting transcripts, action summaries, and status updates.
+- Automated Transcription & Analysis: Generates meeting transcripts, action summaries, and status updates.

-> Persistent Meeting Record: Stores files and metadata in a production database for real-time access and history.
+- Persistent Meeting Records: Stores files and metadata in a production database, enabling real-time access and full meeting history.

-> Robust REST API: The /api/meetings/process endpoint allows uploading meeting recordings from any client, integration, or tool.
+- Robust REST API: /api/meetings/process allows uploading meeting recordings from any client or integration.

-> Production Database Ready: Secure, autoscaling backend (Replit DB) for live user data management and storage.​
+- Production Database Ready: Secure, autoscaling backend (Replit DB) for live user data management and storage.

-## How It Works:
+## How It Works

-> The user uploads an audio file (MP3/WAV/M4A) through the web UI or REST API.
+1. The user uploads an audio file (MP3/WAV/M4A) via the web UI or REST API.

-> File is validated, uploaded to the uploads/ directory, and registered in the production database.
+2. The file is validated, uploaded to the server, and registered in the production database.

-> The system transcribes the audio, analyzes the meeting, and archives results and metadata.
+3. The system transcribes the audio, analyzes the meeting, and archives results and metadata.

-> Transcript, summary, and meeting details are returned via the frontend or API.
+4. The transcript, actionable summary, and meeting details are returned by the frontend or API.

 ## Using the API (Postman Example)